veeezyjeeezy/cezar/README.md

 **Space Bar** - Cezar Fires a Power <br/>

 ### 4. Objectives
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The main character of the game is Cezar.
 He must survive the Typhoon, Flood, Earthquake and Oil Spill.
 The game has 4 levels.
 He has 3 lives.
 He must save all frightened, stranded people on all levels.
 Everything that they need to know about these disasters and the proper actions are in the Book of Disaster Risk Reduction and Management, a one and only book that can only be possessed if he finishes the game by killing Lord Podrick.
 This atrocious crazy wicked lord, who selfishly coveted the Book and accidentally spilled the oil and did nothing about it, is protected with toughness, therefore very hard to kill.
 He is also the mastermind of the oil spill disaster.
-Nonetheless, if Cezar kills Lord Podrick, he can get the book, and he will have won.
+Nonetheless, if Cezar kills Lord Podrick, he can get the book, and he will have won.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The hero of the Game, Cezar, will save Humanity and Planet Earth!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The hero of the Game, Cezar, will save Humanity and Planet Earth!<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Obviously, the game will be over if any of these objectives are not met.

 ### 4.1 Game Level Objectives